burkeholland/quick-start/src/chapters/chapter2.md

 ### Code-behind files

-Although you can now see your registration screen, it's not yet wired up to send data to the backend.
+Although you can now see your login and registration screens, they are not yet wired up to send data to the backend.
 Let's fix that.

 In app/views/login, you'll find login.js.
 This is called a 'code-behind' file because it supports the xml markup that constructs the presentation tier.